H20Zhang/H20Zhang.github.io/_pages/about.md

 ### News
 - 06/2024 One paper accepted by VLDB'24 Research Track.
 Congrats to Guanghua Li and my colloborators!
+- 06/2024 Join Linked Data Benchmark Council (LDBC) as MPC member on behalf of Huawei Cloud.
 - 10/2023 Two paper accepted by ICDE'24 Research Track.
 - 05/2023 One paper accepted by The VLDB Journal.
 - 10/2022 Join Huawei Cloud Database Innovation Lab!